Welcome to the launch of this new North East Maritime Trust (NEMT) Website.

 Originally, as a group of like-minded people who were concerned about the inevitable decline of this region’s incredible ship and boat building heritage and innovation, we decided to do something about it.

-North East Maritime Trust was first discussed back in 2001 until 2005, when we managed to get our first workshop in Wapping Street, which, thankfully, was agreed with South Tyneside Council.
-We were first registered with Companies House in 2005 and gained UK charitable status late 2006.
+North East Maritime Trust was first discussed back in 2002 until 2005, when we managed to get our first workshop in Wapping Street, which, thankfully, was agreed with South Tyneside Council.
+We were first registered with Companies House in September 2005 and gained UK charitable status late 2006.

 Ideally located on the riverside at South Shields, we now have two historic boat sheds, including one with a slipway for regular boat maintenance where vessels up to about 45 feet can be accommodated.

-NEMT specifically supports regionally important historic working boat restoration, repair and conservation including maintenance, training and sailing for all.
+NEMT specifically supports regionally important historic working boat restoration, construction, repair and conservation including maintenance, training and sailing for all.
 In principle we seek to both learn from and inform the public, whenever appropriate, in relation to maritime heritage of the United Kingdom, especially the North East of England

 Our aim is to encourage and facilitate the building and restoration, repair, maintenance, conservation and public display of historic working maritime craft, as well as the display of maritime artifacts of all kinds

-As can be seen here, NEMT now owns a number of historic vessels and provides ‘at cost’ service facilities, especially for historic vessels.These services can be accessed by our partners and individuals with up to date membership.
+As can be seen here, NEMT now owns a number of historic vessels and provides ‘at cost’ service facilities, especially for historic vessels.
+These services can be accessed by our partners and individuals with up to date membership.

 Vessels